leehyeonbeen/TimeSeriesSeq2Seq/README.md

 # TimeSeriesSeq2Seq
-The repository aims to offer basic understandings on sequence-to-sequence modeling for beginners.
+The repository aims to give basic understandings on **time-series sequence-to-sequence(Seq2Seq) model** for beginners.
 The repo implements the following Seq2Seq models:
 - LSTM encoder-decoder
 - LSTM encoder-decoder with attention by [Bahdanau et al.(2014)](https://arxiv.org/abs/1409.0473).
 See ```architecture.rnn```, ```architecture.attention``` and ```architecture.seq2seq.AttentionLSTMSeq2Seq```